 Puzzle 2: Don’t Make Your Own Hash

-In this puzzle, we get into the account of wscott, the North Bank’s Chief Security Officer and security-by-obscurity advocate.
+, the North Bank’s Chief Security Officer and security-by-obscurity advocate.
 He helpfully provides us with a README file with a link to a page containing his key.
 However, his key is behind a password prompt.
-He provides the password to us as a hash, along with a hash function he developed called securehash which he claims is more secure than existing hash functions.
-We’ll see about that.
+He provides the password to us as a hash, along with a hash function he developed called securehash

-For reference, the original hash was: 84c355da8831b62075d2ad9133ce6512.
+For reference, the original hash was: 84c355da8831b62075d2ad9133ce6512

-In order to analyze it more properly, I extracted the securehash program out of the server through scp and placed it into my Ubuntu VM.
-At first I tried to use gdb to examine the assembly code, but I kept on getting segfaults.
+to examine the assembly code, but I kept on getting segfaults.
 Oh well, we’ll have to do this the hard way.

 Fortunately, we do have some hints from the admins to help us out: the first character of the password is a lowercase y, and there are 18 characters in total.
 Sweet.